mdn/dom-examples/README.md

 - The "channel-messaging-multimessage" directory contains another channel messaging demo, showing how multiple messages can be sent between browsing contexts.
 See [Channel Messaging API](https://developer.mozilla.org/docs/Web/API/Channel_Messaging_API) for more details.
 [Run the demo live](https://mdn.github.io/dom-examples/channel-messaging-multimessage/).

+- The "css-carousels" directory contains two examples showing how to use the CSS Carousel features — [a basic example featuring scroll buttons and scroll markers](https://mdn.github.io/dom-examples/css-carousels/scroll-button-scroll-marker/), and an [example that also uses the `::columns` pseudo-class to paginate the content](https://mdn.github.io/dom-examples/css-carousels/scroll-button-scroll-marker-with-columns/).

 - The "css-painting" directory contains examples demonstrating the [CSS Painting API](https://developer.mozilla.org/docs/Web/API/CSS_Painting_API).
 See the [examples live](https://mdn.github.io/dom-examples/css-painting).

 - The "device-posture-api" directory contains an example demonstrating how to use the [Device Posture API](https://developer.mozilla.org/docs/Web/API/Device_Posture_API).
 [Run the example live](https://mdn.github.io/dom-examples/device-posture-api/).